mhalber/dbgdraw/README.md

 dd_render( dd_ctx );
 ~~~

-Note that all `dd_<xyz>` calls simply take pointer to float data, so they should be agnostic to any vector library that you might use!
-(With the exception of dbgdraw expecting column major matrices )
+Note, that all of the `dd_<xyz>` calls take a pointer to float data, so they should be agnostic to any vector library that you might use!
+(Except for dbgdraw expecting column-major matrices)

 #### Memory

-dbgdraw keeps two main memory buffers - the command buffer and the vertex buffer.
-Their initial size is specified in a call to `dd_init`.
-If during a frame user submits more commands / vertices than the initial size, the memory will be resized similarly to how it is performed in C++'s '`std::vector`, where the capacity of these buffers will be doubled.
+dbgdraw maintains two memory buffers - the command buffer and the vertex buffer.
+Their initial size is specified in a call to `dd_init(...)`.
+If the user ever submits more commands/vertices than the amount specified at the initialization time, the memory will be automatically resized.
+This is done similarly to how it is performed in C++'s '`std::vector`, where the capacity of these buffers will be doubled.

-By default memory allocations are done with `malloc`, `free` and `realloc`.
-These defaults can be changed by redefining following symbols `DBGDRAW_MALLOC(size)`, `DBGDRAW_FREE(ptr)`, `DBGDRAW_REALLOC(ptr, size)`.
-This way one can use their own specific allocators.
+By default memory allocations are done with `malloc`, `free`, and `realloc`.
+These defaults can be changed by defining the following macros, before including 'dbgdraw.h': `DBGDRAW_MALLOC(size)`, `DBGDRAW_FREE(ptr)`, `DBGDRAW_REALLOC(ptr, size)`.
+This way the user can use their own allocators.

-Additionally there is a macro that controls the out-of-memory behaviour.
-By redefining `DBGDRAW_HANDLE_OUT_OF_MEMORY(ptr, len, cap, elemsize)` one can
-specify different behavour to the growing described above.
-For example if you want the application to simply stop accepting commands if there is no more memory in the initial allocation, you could do the following:
+Additionally, there is a macro that controls out-of-memory behavior.
+By redefining `DBGDRAW_HANDLE_OUT_OF_MEMORY(ptr, len, cap, elemsize)` the user can specify different behavior to the growing described above.
+For example, if you want the application to simply stop accepting commands, if there is no more memory in the initial allocation, you could do the following:
 ~~~
 #define DBGDRAW_HANDLE_OUT_OF_MEMORY(ptr, len, cap, elemsize)     \
   do                                                              \